New Patients- Referral to an associated paediatrician.

 Your referrer sends a valid, detailed and comprehensive referral to one of the associated paediatricians whose books are still open,

-2. If a new patient, we encourage you to submit the Appointment Request Form.
+2. New patients should submit the Appointment Request Form.

-To do so, you will have reviewed the policies, especially regarding Privacy, Communication & Contact and Respect & Trust and ensured you are happy to proceed in accordance with them.
+First, please review the policies, especially those regarding Privacy, Communication & Contact, Fee Payment and Respect & Trust, and ensure you are happy to proceed in accordance with them.
 You can review these in the website menu “Policies” and in the policies summary.
+You can view the provider’s fee schedules here.

-Current and Returning Patients do not need to complete this form, but should review the policies.
+Current and Returning Patients do not need to complete this form, but should review the policies and provide their consent.

 3. The referral is reviewed